satwinder6510/bokun/replit.md

 ### Third-Party Services

 -   **Bokun API:** Used for tour data, including searching, retrieving details, checking availability, and creating bookings.
-Authenticated via HMAC-SHA1 signatures. **Booking Flow:** After successful Stripe payment verification, bookings are reserved with Bokun using `RESERVE_FOR_EXTERNAL_PAYMENT` payment method, then immediately confirmed with the verified payment details.
+Authenticated via HMAC-SHA1 signatures. **Pricing Markup:** Bokun API returns net prices; a flat 10% markup is applied on all per-person prices via the `applyBokunMarkup()` function in `client/src/lib/pricing.ts`.
+This markup is applied to tour listing cards, availability checker, add-ons, and SEO schema data. **Booking Flow:** After successful Stripe payment verification, bookings are reserved with Bokun using `RESERVE_FOR_EXTERNAL_PAYMENT` payment method, then immediately confirmed with the verified payment details.
 Bokun confirmation codes are stored in the booking record for reference.
 -   **Stripe:** Payment processing via Stripe Elements integration (TEST mode).
 Payment Intent creation derives amounts exclusively from server-side cart storage.
 Payment verification occurs before booking creation, ensuring all monetary values are server-authoritative with zero trust in client-supplied amounts.
 -   **Privyr CRM:** Integrated for handling contact form submissions via a secure webhook.